 There are hundreds, maybe even thousands of articles out there about forming a general strategy for donor engagement.
 However, very few take into consideration that every organization is different.
 Cookie-cutter solutions just won’t cut it for most organizations.
 We recently formed a partnership with Morweb, an innovative company specializing in website design and management specifically for nonprofit organizations.

 Morweb founder Murad Bushnaq wrote this blog post for us.
-See his bio and photo at the end of this post.
+See his bio and photo.

 Your organization needs a strategy that is specifically designed for your needs.
 To do that, we need to take a good hard look at the data, which is why MorWeb partnered with Bristol Strategy Group to get an in-depth perspective on creating an effective donor engagement strategy.

 The first place you should look to create or revitalize your strategic plan is your nonprofit’s website.
 Your website is where supporters go to learn more about your mission, see updates from your organization, and donate to your cause.
 Therefore, to keep them coming back for repeat donations, you need to capture their attention through an excellent online presence.

 In order to boost donor engagement through your web design, be sure to follow these points when creating your strategic plan:

 If you are looking to construct (or improve) your fundraising engagement strategy, reworking your organization’s website design is a great place to begin.
 Let’s dive into our first tip!